australiangreens/agvrules/docs/constitution/schedule-08-eligibility-requirements.md

 2. ## Voting in a preselection

-    <ClauseAnnotation effectivefrom="on 1 February 2022" /> A member is eligible to vote in a preselection if they have been a member of the Party or another Greens party for the last three months.
+    A member is eligible to vote in a preselection if they have been a member of the Party or another Greens party for the last three months.

 3. ## Voting in a State Council election